smbv/smbv/README.md

 ## Sofía M. Barrera Vega (They/She/He)
 ### Software Engineering Student
 I am an undergraduate student in Computer Sciences and Engineering at the University of Puerto Rico, Mayagüez Campus.
-Currently learning C++ and Git/GitHub.
+Currently practicing C++, Python and Git/GitHub.
 Interested in UI/UX design, front-end development, cyber-security, video games, and applications design.
 My objective is to obtain a program/internship/research that provides development opportunities in Software Engineering and any other related fields.

 ### Skills and Experience
 - Python
 - C++
 - Git/GitHub
 - HTML
+- Visual Studio

 ### Ways to reach me
 - sofia.barrera@upr.edu